SygyzyH/Accelerated-Machine-Learning/readme.md

 ### ml.h
 Library code itself.
 Intended to be the interface between the back-end mat.h and oclapi and the end user.
-- Implements the layer codes, using a specified protocol, allowing for easy chaining of layers
+- Implements the layers, using a specified protocol, allowing for easy chaining of layers
 - Provides error checking, and contains the error in its internal structure
 - Allows interaction with the model, via training and simple forward feeding
 - Provides some utilities, such as weight initializers.

+In order to use this in a project, **only** `ml.h` is required, since it imports all other APIs.
+If the project only requires the **math** portion of this project, import `mat.h`.
+For the accelerated functionality, import `oclapi.h`.

 ## TODO
+- [X] mat.h is currently HIGHLY unsafe, and not throughly tested.
+- [X] Compile this into a shared library.
+- [X] Compile this into a static library.
+- [ ] Better comments.
+- [X] mat.h docs.
+- [X] ml.h docs.
+- [ ] oclapi docs.
+- [ ] Allow `Optimizer`s to manage flowing derivatives during the learning process.
 - [ ] mat.h can have a "calibration" phase in its init, checking when certain Tensors are faster to calculate on the CPU.
-- [X] mat.h is currently HIGHLY unsafe, and not throughly tested.
-- [ ] Compile this into a library.
+- [ ] add numpy-like `view`, or, like in previus commits, have the `Tensor` class not have guarenteed contigues data.